 What Damage Do They Do?

 The pests can chew through leaves and stems of plants.
-Slug can also eat clean through fruits and vegetables making holes in crops and leaf vegetation with their rasping mouths.
+A slug can also eat clean through fruits and vegetables making holes in crops and leaf vegetation with their rasping mouths.

 Best Ways to Get Rid of Slugs